Sonic Gems Collection

 Inexplicably, Gems was a GameCube exclusive in the US while Japan and Europe also got it for the PlayStation 2.
 Also inexplicably, some of the game's gallery is devoted to art from Knuckles' Chaotix.

-Action Replay code 021CCD5B 0000XXXX on the US version replaces an entry on the menu with other games that aren't actually present (the game crashes if they're picked), but logo pictures are shown.
+021CCD5B 0000XXXX on the US GameCube version replaces the background logo pictures for Sonic The Fighters with other games that aren't actually present (the game will load Sonic The Fighters if they're picked).
 Replace "XXXX" with one of the following:

 - 3132 - Bonanza Bros.